omni-door/cli/docs/OMNI.md

 - npm - npm depository url

+- autoTag - npm publish will auto set tag according to the current version

 - preflight - the flight check before release
   - test - whether or not process unit-test